 It provides you with tablet and mobile friendly access to the most comprehensive UK aviation weather source available for pilots, and offers large benefits in terms of ease of use and access to the most up-to-the-minute information.
 We are also including a NEW aerodrome warnings service - available freely for private pilots for the first time.

 Our new services are running on a new platform, so you will need to create a NEW account by clicking on the link below to re-register now.

 Once you have registered and set up your new GA account, please log in

 How will the changes affect you?
 Read more Changes and updates to General Aviation services

 General Aviation services existing/previous version - please note - this product has now changed.

-You can continue to use this product until the end of October 2015, but we would encourage you to re-register (see above) and start using our new mobile accessible GA briefing service.
+You can continue to use this product until will be available until further notice, but we would encourage you to re-register (see above) and start using our new mobile accessible GA briefing service.